Francisco Filho (martial artist): Career

 Francisco Filho started Kyokushin kaikan around age of 10 and received black belt six and half years later.
 He made his professional K-1 fighting debut on July 20, 1997 at the K-1 Dream '97 tournament against Kyokushin and Seidokaikan fighter Andy Hug.
 This was their second encounter, the first being at the 5th Kyokushin World Tournament in 1991 that resulted in a controversial knockout victory for Filho with a technique that connected after the bell rang.
 The second fight was also won by Filho quickly earning the Brazilian a large fan base in Japan as well as making him one of the then top contenders for the K-1 World GP Championship title.

 Filho has since held championship titles in both K-1 as well as in IKO Kyokushinkaikan.
 He has not taken part in any major competition since 2004 but remains active developing young fighters and in overseeing Brazil’s Kyokushin national team.

 In 2012, he appeared on The Ultimate Fighter: Brazil coaching with Vitor Belfort.

+He is currently President since 2024 of KWU SENSHI Brazil.
+He also travels to all the SENSHI KWU Professional event galas throughout Europe, especially Bulgaria, where he also teaches courses.